-- That the Hon'ble Courts have held that under Section (1) 153A of the IPC, there must exist two specific, defined groups amongst whom disharmony and enmity is attempted to be spread, and without the identification of the said two groups, the ingredients of the section are not made out.
+(I) That the Hon'ble Courts have held that under Section 153A of the IPC, there must exist two specific, defined groups amongst whom disharmony and enmity is attempted to be spread, and without the identification of the said two groups, the ingredients of the section are not made out.
 In State of Maharashtra vs Sangharaj Damodar Rupawate, (2010) 7 SCC 398, Hon'ble Supreme Court clearly held that if "it was not known which communities were alienated from each other or whose religious beliefs had been wounded...", Section 153A could not be attracted.
 That the impugned FIR makes no mention of the two groups or communities that these alleged speeches were intending to drive wedges between.
 A bare look at the alleged speech by the Petitioner amply demonstrates that the ingredients of the offence are not attracted.
-Under no circumstances can Petitioner's speech be said to be creating disharmony or enmity between "communities". - (m) It is also stated that the circumstances in which the speeches were given and the holistic reading of the speeches or the consideration of the contentious lines in entirety will prove no ground for the prosecution of the Petitioner under the stated section.
+Under no circumstances can Petitioner's speech be said to be creating disharmony or enmity between "communities".

-- (n) That therefore S. 153A of Indian Penal Code is not attracted and action of invoking the said section against the Petitioner amounts to misuse of the said section and also amounts to violation of rights of the Petitioner protected under Constitution of India. - offence u/s.
+- (m) It is also stated that the circumstances in which the speech was given and the holistic reading of the speech or the consideration of the contentious lines in entirety will prove no ground for the prosecution of the Petitioners under the stated section. - (n) That therefore S. 153A of Indian Penal Code is not attracted and action of invoking the said section against the Petitioner amounts to misuse of the said section and also amounts to violation of rights of the Petitioner protected under Constitution of India. - offence u/s.
 505. Which deals with, Statements conducing to public mishchief.
 Nothing contained in the FIR constitutes the offence described in that section.
-The exception to the said section states that its not an offence under the said section if true facts are reported.
-The Petitioner states that not a single false fact or incident was reported by the Petitioner to create any kind of mischief.
-The Petitioner spoke of atrocities against the Dalit community in the country which is an admitted fact. - (p) The Petitioner has been charged with Section 117 of the Indian Penal Code, which talks about Abetting commission of Offence by the Public or by more than 10 persons.
-The Petitioner states that entire FIR is silent about what offence has been abetted by the Petitioner.
-The Petitioner states that as the Petitioner has not committed any offence under section 153A
+Further, the exception to the said section states that its not an offence under the said section if true facts are reported The Petitioner states that not a single false fact or incident was reported by the Petitioner to create any kind of mischief.
+The Petitioner spoke of atrocities against the Dalit community in the country which is an admitted fact.

-- or S.505, no offence can be made out u/s.
-117 of the IPC. - (q) That it is an established position in law that Courts can exercise inherent jurisdiction under section 482 of the Cr.
+- (p) The Petitioner has been charged with Section 117 of the Indian Penal Code, which talks about Abetting commission of Offence by the Public or by more than 10 persons: Since the facts stated in the FIR do not constitute an offence, there can be no call to invoke section 1 1 7 of the IPC. - That it is an established position in law that Courts can exercise inherent jurisdiction under section 482 of the Cr.
 P. C. and pass such orders as may be necessary, to prevent abuse of the process of Court and/or to secure the ends of justice.
 In State of Haryana v Bhajan Lal 1992 Supp (1) SCC 335 (hereinafter referred to as "Bhajan Lal", the Hon'ble Supreme Court held that one of the categories of cases fit for the exercise of powers under section 482, CrPC is:

-"Where the allegations made in the First Information Report or the complaint, even if they are taken at their face value and accepted in their entirety do not prima-facie constitute any offence or make out a case against the accused." (emphasis supplied)
+"Where the allegations made in the First Information Report or the complaint, even if they are taken at their face value and accepted in their entirety do not prima-facie constitute any offence or make out a case against the accused."(emphasis supplied)